olcruzgonzalez/docs-pyhom/docs/source/index.rst

 ..
-Lumache documentation master file, created by sphinx-quickstart on Wed Feb  1 10:53:35 2023.
+PyHom documentation master file, under creation by olcruzgonzalez since Wed Feb  1 10:53:35 2023.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Lumache's documentation!
+Welcome to PyHom's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
-Check out the :doc:`usage` section for further information, including how to :ref:`install <installation>` the project.
+**PyHom** is an home-made Python library for homogenization.
+It pulls data from our repository in GitHib `pyhom <https://github.com/olcruzgonzalez/pyhom>`_ .
+Check out the :doc:`usage` section for further information, including how to
+:ref:`install <installation>` the project.

 .. note::

-   This project is under active development.
+   THIS PROJECT IS UNDER ACTIVE DEVELOPMENT.

+   Please, refer to

+   "O.L.
+Cruz-González, R. Cornaggia, S. Dartois, R. Brenner.
+Calibration of the interaction direct derivative (IDD) and Ponte-Castañeda and Willis (PCW) models to estimate the effective properties of 2D composites.
+In progress."

 Contents
 --------